You are currently viewing Seasonal pear almond tart

 Tips for pears almond tart

-• As far as fruit in syrup is concerned, I prefer it cut in half to avoid wasting sugar.
-As the fruit has to cook in syrup, you’d have to double or triple the proportions of sugar to cook whole fruit in syrup.
+• Regarding fruit in syrup, I prefer cut in half so as not to waste sugar.
+Since fruit must cook in syrup, you would need to double or triple the proportions of sugars to cook whole fruit in syrup.

-3. If you opt for pears, choose ripe but firm ones, like Bartlett or Comice.
-Poach them with spices such as cinnamon, cloves and lemon for about 10 minutes, or until tender.
+4. If you choose pears, choose ripe and firm ones, like Bartlett or Comice.
+Cook them in water and sugar with spices like cinnamon, cloves and lemon for about five minutes, or until tender.

 «Error,